AdaWorld: Learning Adaptable World Models with Latent Actions: Experiments

 \textbf{Qualitative results.} We transfer action sequences of length 20 through autoregressive generation in \cref{fig:transfer}.
 It shows that \modelname can effectively disentangle the demonstrated actions and emulate them across contexts.
 Qualitative comparison with other baselines can be found in \cref{sec:additional}.

-\textbf{Quantitative results.} To automatically compare the proposed method with other baselines, we construct a evaluation set sourced from the unseen LIBERO~\cite{liu2024libero} and Something-Something v2 (SSv2)~\cite{goyal2017something} datasets.
+\textbf{Quantitative results.} To quantitatively compare with other baselines, we construct a evaluation set sourced from the unseen LIBERO~\cite{liu2024libero} and Something-Something v2 (SSv2)~\cite{goyal2017something} datasets.
 Specifically, we select and pair videos from the same tasks in LIBERO and the same labels among the top-10 most frequent labels in SSv2, resulting in 1300 pairs for evaluation (more details in \cref{sec:categories}).
 While the selected video pairs contain similar actions, we find that the video pairs from LIBERO often differ in the arrangement of objects, and those from SSv2 have significant differences in contexts.
 For each video pair, we take the first video as the demonstration video and use the first frame from the second video as the initial frame.
 We then generate videos by extracting action conditions from the demonstration video and employing different models to autoregressively predict the next 20 frames from the initial frame.
 The evaluation is performed by measure the generated videos against the original videos using Fréchet Video Distance (FVD)~\cite{unterthiner2018towards}.
-To complement the FVD evaluation, which only reflects overall distribution similarity, we further employ Embedding Cosine Similarity (ECS)~\cite{sun2024video} that performs frame-level measurements based on the I3D features~\cite{carreira2017quo}.
-As reported in \Cref{tab:transfer}, our continuous latent action achieves the best action transfer performance, underscoring its capability to express more nuanced actions without losing generality.
+To complement the FVD evaluation, which reflects overall distribution similarity, we additionally employ Embedding Cosine Similarity (ECS)~\cite{sun2024video} that performs frame-level measurements with I3D~\cite{carreira2017quo}.
+We further conduct a human evaluation on a set of 50 video pairs from LIBERO and SSv2, respectively.
+Four volunteers are invited to judge whether the action is successfully transferred or not.
+Both the automatic and human evaluations in \Cref{tab:transfer} demonstrate that our continuous latent action achieves the best action transfer performance, underscoring its capability to express more nuanced actions without losing generality.